adititiwariiiii/angry-redpanda/README.md

 # angry-redpanda
-a small game hoping around
+a small game with a redpanda hoping around